 Tamarind Lao Cooking Course

-You can sign up for the Tamarind Lao cooking course online.
-Classes are held 3-5 times a week and should be booked a few days in advance.
+You can sign up for the Tamarind Lao cooking course online: www.tamarindlaos.com Classes are held 3-5 times a week and should be booked a few days in advance.
 A course costs 250,000 KIP or US$31 per person at today’s exchange rate.
 If you only want to do the market tour, it costs 100,000 KIP (US$12.50) per person and requires a minimum of four people.
 And if you don’t want to cook, they also have a cafe and offer a fishing experience.

-* I recently made this and Jeow Mak Len (tomato salsa) and they turned out perfectly as you can see in my photo here.
+* I recently made this and Jeow Mak Len (tomato salsa) and it turned out perfectly as you can see in my photo here.